eitansuez/spring-petclinic-istio/docs/deploy.md

 ### Deploy the databases

-Now we're ready to deploy the databases with a `helm install` command for each app/service:
+Deploy the databases with a `helm install` command, one for each app/service:

 1. Vets: